 Cowell College One, Imagining Justice

-Texts for Cowell College One: Imagining Justice, 2023
+Texts for Cowell College One: Imagining Justice, 2024

 The principal assignment for students is to read/view/listen to (and re-read/review) the texts actively and analytically, to attend meetings prepared to engage in discussion of the material, and to respond to all assignments, formal and informal, thoughtfully, critically, and in the shared spirit of our Cowell motto, The Pursuit Truth in the Company of Friends.
 As we discuss our justice-linked content, we will be working to build the ACMES skills described further in the learning outcomes below: Analysis, Critical Thinking, Metacognition, Engagement, Self-Efficacy.
+The course glossary sent out this summer and still available on the COWL-1A Canvas course, has definitions of all of these terms.

 Cowell’s motto is The Pursuit of Truth in the Company of Friends.
 Forging this “company,” your campus and peer community, is another central goal: This course gives you an opportunity to get to know one another and an instructor in a small setting that fosters intellectual intimacy and inquiry and focuses on respectful exchanges of differing perspectives and ideas.
 It encourages collaborative learning as students work together to plan and lead some class discussions, including doing and presenting related research.